loansindi/ps1_noise/README.md

 Making the Boards
 =========

+There are several SVG files in this repository. laser_cut_board_paths.svg has had all objects converted to paths and should be ready to import into whatever vector graphics program you use.

+laser_cut_board_source.svg is an inkscape SVG with text as text objects - use this one to spin your own version of the board.

 ![Board Art](https://raw.githubusercontent.com/loansindi/ps1_noise/master/laser_cut_board.png)

 I cut my boards on an Epilog Mini30 laser engraver.
 Any similar CO2 laser would work just as well.
 This SVG is set up for correct cut/raster behavior in the Epilog print driver - tweaks may be required for other machines.